 Regardless of his rationale for entering surgery, Dr. Cushing is considered the father of neurological surgery with his description of an eponymous syndrome as an early aspect of endocrinology.
 Dr. Cushing began altering modern medicine early in his career.
 Following the death of a patient under his care, he and his fellow classmates developed a system to monitor patient vital signs such as blood pressure, pulse, temperature, and respiration while under anesthesia.

 In addition to his medical advances as a civilian, Dr. Cushing served in the military during World War I, first as a major and then as colonel.
-During his tenure as a colonel, he treated Lieutenant Edward Revere Osler, father of Sir William Osler, a famous physician.
+During his tenure as a colonel, he treated Lieutenant Edward Revere Osler, son of Sir William Osler, a famous physician.
 Dr. Cushing wrote articulately on the life of William Osler, composing a three-volume biography that was awarded the Pulitzer Prize in 1926.
 After discharge from the military in 1919, Dr. Cushing spent the next decade curating his library at Yale University, New Haven, CT, which now houses more than 300 articles and 13 books.
 Along with his decorated authorship, Dr. Cushing was known for meticulously documenting his cases, including precise, hand-drawn illustrations.
 His attention to detail and his dedication to accurate documentation eventually led to the establishment of the Harvey Cushing Brain Tumor Registry at the Cushing Center at Yale Medical Library, concluding his remarkable career at the institution.6,7

 Lord Joseph Lister, Baron Lister, OM, PC, PRS, FRCSEd, FFPS, wrote from Lyme Regis, Dorset, U.K., where he was infirm at the time that Dr. Reder posed his question.
 He wrote, with the assistance of his nephew, “In the very feeble state of my health, I must ask you to excuse me…” (see Figure 3).
 Dr. Lister would die 10 months after dictating this brief missive.
 That he mustered the strength to respond to Dr. Reder speaks highly of Dr. Lister’s dedication to the profession and to surgical patients.